aulianza/aulianza/README.md

   </samp>
 </p>

-- 🏢 I'm currently working from home as a full-time full-stack software engineer at [Seeru](https://seeru.com).
+- 🏢 I'm currently working from home as a full-stack software engineer at [Seeru](https://seeru.com).
 - ⚛️ I'm currently diving into the world of [React](https://reactjs.org) and [Next.js](https://nextjs.org).
 - ♻️ I'm on the lookout for collaboration opportunities in open source projects related to React.
 - 💬 Feel free to ask me anything related to React, styling, or anything.